- It is used to treat upset stomach and throwing up.

 - Feeling high (easy laughing and feeling good).

-- If your child is using this drug to help with eating more, give this drug before meals.
+- If your child is using this drug to help with eating more, give this drug 1 hour before lunch and dinner or as your child’s doctor has told you.

 - If your child is using this drug to treat upset stomach and throwing up, follow what your child’s doctor has told you to do about giving this drug with or without food.